RouninMedia/handling-optional-event-objects/README.md

 # Handling Optional Event Objects
-... because it's helpful to be able to re-use the same function both inside and outside of `EventListeners`.
+...because it's helpful to be able to re-use the same function both inside and outside of `EventListeners`.

 _____